Guide to work in UK

 If you're looking for private rented accommodation, you may find it useful to refer to a government publication called 'How to rent – The checklist for renting in England'.
 It summarises things that assured shorthold tenants need to look out for and what you can expect from a tenancy.
 It is available from the GOV.UK website at www.gov.uk.

 The Scottish Public Services Ombudsman has produced a useful leaflet that summarises all the main options for renting and part-buying accommodation.
-You can get it at their website atwww.spso.org.uk .
+You can get it at their website atwww.spso.org.uk PDF .

 The Northern Ireland, Housing Executive website gives useful advice on finding suitable rented accommodation.
 Go to www.nihe.gov.uk.